Comfortably facing over the sea

 Take a stroll in the environs of Stavanger instead to explore the 23 iron figures that form the “Broken Column” a sculpture by Antony Gormley.
 In Hafrsfjord look for the three swords in the rock, a monument celebrating the Vikings’ battle of 872 A.D. led by King Harald I. Nearby is the Jærmuseet science centre, elected the “best museum in Norway” in 2009.
 But the region of Stavanger is known especially for its fjords and in particular the Lysefjord.

-The mountain walls drop almost a thousand metres vertically along the 42 kilometres of coast, for that is the depth of the sea in this narrow passage.
+The mountain walls drop almost a thousand meters vertically along the 42 kilometers of coast, for that is the depth of the sea in this narrow passage.
 An excursion on the waters is an experience you won’t forget.
-Also because from here one can admire one of the most famous attractions in Norway, the Preikestolen (the Pulpit), a rocky outcrop soaring 600 metres above the fjord.
+Also because from here one can admire one of the most famous attractions in Norway, the Preikestolen (the Pulpit), a rocky outcrop soaring 600 meters above the fjord.
 With an hour and half’s walk from the driveway you can reach this exceptional work of nature .

-Another tourist attraction is Kjerag, a peak rising 1100 metres above sea level that dominates the Lysefjord, with its northern face plummeting into the sea.
-But it’s a little lower down, at about 980 metres that you find a natural masterpiece generated by the elements: the Kjeragbolten, a massive rock jammed between two rock faces.
+Another tourist attraction is Kjerag, a peak rising 1100 meters above sea level that dominates the Lysefjord, with its northern face plummeting into the sea.
+But it’s a little lower down, at about 980 meters that you find a natural masterpiece generated by the elements: the Kjeragbolten, a massive rock jammed between two rock faces.